Sambrlon/push_pull_test/README.md

-As-salamu alaykum from Mansur Ahilov
+# As-salamu alaykum from Mansur Ahilov

+## As-salamu alaykum from second dev